6 Best Things to do in Nagano, Japan

 Thanks for reading!

-While the Snow Monkey Park is a huge reason for visiting Nagano, we were happy to discover so many other fun activites in this city!
-We loved strolling through the historic center, seeing ancient temples, and finding centuries old builidings.
-Plus, getting out into nature is easy and we found some amazing restaurants.
+While the Snow Monkey Park is a huge reason for visiting Nagano, we were happy to discover so many other fun activities in this city!
+We loved strolling through the historic center, seeing ancient temples, and finding centuries-old buildings.
+Plus, getting out into nature is easy, and we found some amazing restaurants.
 Needless to say, there is a lot to do in Nagano!

 If you need help planning more of your travels, check out all of our Japan blogs here!
 We love sharing our favorite places and experiences with fellow travelers, so I’ll leave a few related blogs below to help you plan your next adventure.